wazuh/wazuh-documentation/source/user-manual/reference/daemons/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section of the Wazuh documentation, you can check out the daemons, its descriptions, and supported installations.
+  :description: In this section of the Wazuh documentation, you can check out the daemons, their descriptions, and supported installations.

 .. _daemons: